 Note: One article is not enough to go through all possible scenarios.
 We will discuss the most significant metrics you can put on your project dashboards in the following paragraphs.
 We strongly advise you to experiment and find the dashboards that work best in your scenario.

 Creating Project Dashboards with Kanbanize

-With Kanbanize, it is pretty easy to create a valuable and accessible project dashboard, share it with all stakeholders and always stay on the right track.
+With Kanbanize, it is pretty easy to create valuable and accessible project management boards, share them with all stakeholders, and always stay on the right track.

 You can get a quick overview of your teams' performance and have the freedom to include different data depending entirely on your specific KPIs.
 For example, you can add a few widgets that will help you track:

 - Throughput (the number of tasks completed in a given period)

 As you can notice on the image above, you can see the completion rate of any given project that is in progress.
 The small colored squares that fall under the initiative are all child tasks that form the project.